-Over the next 23 days, you have an opportunity to save thousands of dollars in 2022 taxes.
+Over the next four days, you have an opportunity to save thousands of dollars on your 2023 tax return.

 One of the worst investment mistakes I ever made will illustrate how and why…